 In addition, indirect services such as case management, attendance at IEP or other school meetings, contact with collaterals such as foster care workers, child protective services professionals, and multi-disciplinary consultation are often required to meet the complex needs of Center clients.

 Assessment is done both in formal psychological testing and intake diagnostic evaluations.
 Referrals for psychological evaluation typically come from therapists, psychiatrists, and/or family members.
 The questions include requests for diagnostic clarification, the influence of cognitive factors on the child’s functioning or treatment progress, and recommendations for getting therapy “unstuck.”
 The fellow conducts the testing and provides feedback to the clinical team, the child and the family, and also supervises doctoral interns and has time allotted for research projects.
 The COVID-19 outbreak has necessarily limited the number of psychological assessments that are completed by postdoctoral fellows due to constraints on face-to-face appointments.
-Currently, assessments are conducted online and remotely, though there may be opportunities for on-site assessments during the course of the training year.

 The fellowship is approximately 40-45 hours per week, Monday through Friday.
 However, flexibility is possible in the daily schedule, as some fellows have chosen to work four 10-hour days or other arrangements, as approved by the training director.
 The fellow is required to see clients through at least one “late night,” per week, until 7 p.m.